 Beneath the Lion’s Gaze is set in Ethiopia in the 1970s and revisits the last days of the Ethiopian monarchy and the brutal beginnings of the Derg, the socialist military junta that replaced it.
 The story focuses on the Hailu family as they struggle to make difficult choices within a political climate that grows increasingly complex and dangerous.
 Kirkus calls Beneath the Lion’s Gaze “an arresting, powerful novel that works on both personal and political levels.”

 “An extraordinary novel, which assembles a dauntingly broad cast of characters and, through them, tells stories that nobody can want to hear, in such a way that we cannot stop listening.”

 —Claire Messud, Bookforum

 Mengiste was also a writer on the social-activist documentary film Girl Rising, which tells the stories of nine girls around the world, including Azmera, a thirteen-year-old from Ethiopia who refused an early marriage and whom Mengiste befriended while working on the project.
-The film features the voices of actors such as Meryl Streep, Liam Neeson, and Cate Blanchett.
+The film features the voices of actors Meryl Streep, Liam Neeson, and Cate Blanchett.
 It is part of the Girl Rising project, a global action campaign for girls’ education and empowerment.

 Mengiste currently serves on the boards of Words Without Borders and Warscapes.
 Her highly anticipated second novel, The Shadow King, is forthcoming.
 She lectures on creative writing at Princeton.